bobobo-git/AdmiralBumbleBee.com/FreeBees.md

 [It is possible to run LV2 plug-ins on macOS as I've described here]({% post_url 2017-11-29-Run-LV2-plugins-on-macOS %}).

-Windows users... sorry.
-I have no clue how you can easily utilize LV2 plug-ins without changing your DAW.
+<del>Windows users... sorry.
+I have no clue how you can easily utilize LV2 plug-ins without changing your DAW.</del>

+Windows users, (MacOS- and Linux-Users as well) can run LV2-plugins in REAPER.
+REAPER can handle LV2 since 6.24. some of the x42-Plugins mentioned below have version for all OS.

 # Libre